DrAShabut/AndroidDev/session-8.md

     }
 }
 ```
-5. Now Add a button to the activity_main.xml and start VideoPlayerActivity from the main activity using intent and run your app.
+5. Now Add a button to the activity_main.xml.
+Start VideoPlayerActivity from the main activity using intent and run your app.

 ![image](uploads/e4624e31852d4ea0e25e3fb10cbbdba3/image.png)